 Albert Einstein confirmed one year later the enormous cynicism of bombing Japan, saying he was sure that President Roosevelt would have forbidden the atomic bombing of Hiroshima had he been alive and that it was probably carried out to end the Pacific war before Russia could participate.

 To imagine or believe American strategists of the time read Stalin so well they were prepared to obliterate two Japanese cities to show him, and all future enemies, that America would really use its (future) nuclear arsenal, is giving them too much credit.
 Truman, after all, believed Stalin did not even understand what he was talking about when he (in person, at Potsdam) told Stalin the U.S. had a "new weapon of great explosive power."

 A wealth of intelligence intercepts paint a dogged Japanese military’s refusal to surrender, instead electing to fight to the end.
 The Japanese imperials did not consider their situation hopeless, were not seriously seeking surrender, sought to preserve the imperial order undiluted, and seriously prepared to fight invasion at Kyushu where they correctly anticipated America would land.

-Naturally, I’m glad it was not my decision.
-And, as a grunt surveying Japan from a landing party, would consider the bomb a savior.
+I’m glad it was not my decision.
+And any grunt surveying Japan from a landing party would consider the bomb a savior.

 Asleep at the atomic wheel?